digital-net-org/digital-lib.js/README.md

 ## Packages
 - **digital-net/core**

-    Is a collection of low-level utilities and helpers for Javascript/Typescript and a **Digital.Net** SDK.
+    Is a collection of low-level utilities and helpers for Javascript/Typescript.
+    It also contains all basics **Digital.Net** types and interfaces.

 - **digital-net/react-dev-tools**

     Is a collection of React Dev Tools for debugging and development.